hyperledgendary/fabric-kube-test-network/README.md

     export-msp org        # Export org MSP certificates to the consortium organizer gather-msp            # Export the MSP certificates for all orgs inspect-genesis-block # inspect the genesis block
-    kind                  # Start a local KIND cluster with nginx ingress operator              # Launch the operator in the target namespace start org             # Start the nodes for an org
+    join org              # Join an org to the channel kind                  # Start a local KIND cluster with nginx ingress operator              # Launch the operator in the target namespace start org             # Start the nodes for an org